 “Many countries still disagree on key issues, such as how to pay for the worst impacts that are hitting the poor and vulnerable the hardest.
 We also know that the frequency and severity of climate disaster will keep on rising.
 The Paris Agreement must establish a process for scaling up public finance for preventing and responding to climate shocks, beyond the levels expected as part of the USD 100 billion promised for 2020.”

 “CARE wants to see gender equality and human rights as guiding principles of the new agreement.
 At CARE we work with many women who are leading climate change adaptation actions in their communities.
 For example, they are using and sharing new farming techniques to make sure they can provide nutritious food for their families in a changing climate.
 The Paris Agreement must ensure that climate actions are guided by these principles and protect the livelihoods, food and nutrition security, and the rights of food producers in developing countries.”

+Governments in Paris have a hefty task ahead of them, but CARE expects leaders to seize the critical opportunity to set the world on a safer and more equal pathway.
 More information on CARE International’s vision for a climate-safe and poverty-free world can be found in the new report Sealing a Fair and Just Climate Deal for the World’s Poorest People.